rulewis/journey-optimizer.en/help/using/action/about-custom-action-configuration.md

 ![](../assets/customactionpayloadmessage2.png)

 You can pass a collection in custom action parameters.
-For the moment only simple collections are supported.
+For the moment, only simple collections are supported.
 More complex collection fields (arrays of objects) are not supported.

 To pass a collection field, paste an example of the JSON payload containing the collection.
 Here is an example of a payload: